 By the way, if you are wondering which label fits the difficult person in your life, that's because these labels tend to be poorly defined.
 They also often overlap.
 More often women get labeled bpd and men narcissistic, but in fact in general narcissism

 1. Implement early exits from conversations at the first signs of emerging anger.
 If you cease to engage in arguments, there will no longer be arguments.
+By contrast, if you stay and keep talking with someone who shows signs of anger, you are taking an enabling role toward their anger, stoking the flames.

 To exit, stand, start walking, pleasantly excuse yourself to go get a drink of water, and exit the room.
 Return as soon as you feel calmed.
 Initiate positive conversation on a safe topic before returning eventually to the difficult issue.